How to write AI and SEO friendly blog posts that get found (2026 guide)

 -

 An SEO friendly blog post is one that's been structured so that Google and AI tools can find it, understand it and show it to the right people.
 That means using your client’s language when describing the topic and structuring your article correctly with a clear title, clean URL, SEO page title and description, sub-headings and optimised images.
-The content must also be genuinely helpful and written for people (not to game the search algorithm).
+The content must also be genuinely helpful, written for people (not to game the search algorithm) and demonstrate that you are experienced and trustworthy in the topic you are writing about.

 -